chonzadaniel/chonzadaniel.github.io/README.md

 This site is hosted using **GitHub Pages** — directly from the `main` branch of this repository.

-The site was tested locally on `python3 -m http.server 8000` before pushing changes:
+The site was tested locally on `python3 -m http.server 8000` before pushing changes.

 # 📫 Contact